 - Each precast concrete wall unit stands alone with external counterforts to enable the wall unit to act as a vertical cantilever requiring minimum temporary propping during erection.

-- The wall units are factory cast to very high quality standards, and designed to the exacting requirements of the Water Retaining Concrete Code of Practice BS8007, and Eurocode EC1992.
-This ensures that the high temperature gradient stresses across the walls during winter weather, while the contents of the biogas reactor remains suitably warm to hot, are allowed for by the provision of the necessary anti-crack steel on the outer surface of the concrete units.
+- The wall units are factory cast to very high-quality standards and designed to the exacting requirements of the Water Retaining Concrete Code of Practice BS8007, and Eurocode EC1992.
+This ensures that the high-temperature gradient stresses across the walls during winter weather, while the contents of the biogas reactor remain suitably warm to hot, are allowed for by the provision of the necessary anti-crack steel on the outer surface of the concrete units.

 - Similar precast concrete designs have been in use for many years in the sewage and industrial effluent treatment industry and have proved their super longevity.

-The reason for including the above list is that it shows that the use of precast concrete for tanks of this type is an existing proven technology which could be in much more widespread use for all large biogas reactor tanks.
+The above 5 points show that the use of precast concrete for tanks of this type is existing proven technology.
+One that could be in much more widespread use for large biogas reactor tanks.